hbeni/fgcom-mumble/README.md

 - **Enhanced Vehicle Support**: Added support for boats, ships, military vehicles, and amateur radio operators
 - **Organized Documentation**: Restructured documentation with proper file organization

+**⚠️ KNOWN ISSUE**: Currently the antenna radiation patterns are not generated properly!
+The pattern generation script is not correctly creating patterns at multiple altitudes for aircraft.

 Documentation
 =============
 The documentation is split up into relevant parts: